A dry and silent world: living with hidden disabilities

 Jack Cornwell 100 public art Commission

 Commissioned by the London Borough of Newham Council to work with the people that use the Jack Cornwell community centre to create a public artwork to commemorate one hundred years since the death of this brave young man, Jack Cornwell at age sixteen.
-On July 1 2015 Britain is marking a century since the start of one of the bloodiest battles in British history.
+On July 1st 2015 Britain marked a century since the start of one of the bloodiest battles in British history.

 Launched on the 15th July 2016 attended by:

 Rt Hon Stephen Timms MP, Member of Parliament for East Ham